 I never need an excuse to throw a party.
 Life is good and it needs to be celebrated.
 A party is just my way of getting my friends to come over for some good eats and drinks.
-My all-time favorite type of party to host is a Wine Party. (or a Wine & Beer Party) Here’s what you gotta do to host your own wine tasting party:
+Here’s what you gotta do to host your own wine tasting party:

 - Set the Date and Invite your Guests